Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             {
                 var resourceIdentifier = new ResourceIdentifier(this.ResourceId);
                 this.ResourceGroupName = resourceIdentifier.ResourceGroupName;
-                this.ParentName = resourceIdentifer.ParentResource;
+                this.FooName = resourceIdentifer.ParentResource;
                 this.Name = resourceIdentifier.ResourceName;
             }

             ChildFoo childFoo = null;
             try
             {
-                childFoo = this.MySDKClient.ChildFoo.Get(this.ResourceGroupName, this.ParentName, this.Name);
+                childFoo = this.MySDKClient.ChildFoo.Get(this.ResourceGroupName, this.FooName, this.Name);
             }
             catch
             {